-AtomPacks is a relatively new British company: 4 years old at the time of writing this.
-Tom and his team hand make the packs to order, so they can be made in a standard configuration or customised and made to measure for your back length.
+AtomPacks is a relatively new British company: 4 years old at the time of writing this review.
+Tom and his team hand-make the packs to order, so they can be made in a standard configuration or customised and made to measure for your back length.
 The Prospector model is very lightweight, starting from 650g depending on the size and extras added.

 About 3 years ago I had a 60-litre bespoke AtomPacks Prospector rucksack made with waterproof fabric, side pockets, roll-top entry, front mesh pocket, top and side compression straps. sternum strap, ice axe loop, shoulder strap pockets, bottom pocket, load lifters and removable hip belt pockets.

 My Prospector weighs 1050g, which is very light weight for its size.
-The standard 60L pack would be lighter but mine has all the extras: 2 Hip belt pockets, 2 Shoulder strap pockets, Base pocket and Tom fitted some custom extras for me: 2 elastic straps on the shoulder straps to hold cloves, etc and 4 loops on the pack base to put bungee cord through to hold a roll mat.
+The standard 60L pack would be lighter but mine has all the extras: 2 hip belt pockets, 2 shoulder strap pockets and a base pocket.
+Tom also fitted some custom extras for me: 2 elastic straps on the shoulder straps to hold gloves and 4 loops on the pack base to put bungee cord through to hold a roll mat.

 Weight: 60L = 1050g with all the extras.

 Main body fabric: VX21.

 Heavy-duty bullet mesh front pocket.

 Body back panel: soft and quiet 500D cordura.